 History of Fish for Kids

 As a senior in high school I started an organization called “Fish for Kids” which introduces children to the amazing sport of fishing as well as provides them the knowledge and tools to continue the sport in the future.
-For 14 years now, I have held a FREE annual fishing event for kids in Wisconsin.
+Since 2005, I have held a FREE annual fishing event for kids in Wisconsin.
 Seven events have been held in my hometown of Fond du Lac at Lakeside Park, three events at Abe Rochlin Park in Oshkosh (the city where I attended college – UW Oshkosh), then to De Pere for two years and Green Bay one year.
 This year, the 14th Annual Event is coming back to Abe Rochlin Park / Oshkosh!

 I have been fishing with my dad and friends since I was really young and it was always some of the best times I spent.
 I also love kids!
 They are hilarious and a blast to work with.
 So, when I was seventeen I decided that I wanted to do something to give back to my community and to the kids – so I decided to do this event.